theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/server/server-settings.md

 Defines the maximum age of the web server [log files](../logging/server-logging) in days.
 After this period the log files are deleted.

 **Enable setup distribution for clients** <br>
-Defines whether the setup of the Xtract Universal version running on the server should be downloaded.
-When an older XU designer version is connected to a newer XU server version, you will be prompted to download and update the designer with the XU version.
+Defines whether the setup of the Xtract Universal version running on the server needs to be downloaded.
+When an older Xtract Universal Designer version is connected to a newer Xtract Universal Server version, you are be prompted to download and update the Designer with the Xtract Universal version.

 #### Result cache